PFAS - Status report on perennial pollutants in the textile industry

 Challenges in waste management and remediation efforts due to their resistance to degradation.

-As highlighted in the EU Chemicals Strategy for Sustainability, consumers in Europe are currently widely exposed to chemicals found in countless everyday items, and initiatives to limit our exposure to these potentially harmful are more necessary than ever.
-According to experts, approximately 4.4 million tons of PFAS will contaminate our ecosystems over the next 30 years if no action is taken.
+As highlighted by the European Union’s Chemicals Strategy for Sustainability, consumers in Europe are currently widely exposed to chemicals found in countless everyday items, and initiatives to limit our exposure to these potentially harmful substances are more necessary than ever.
+According to experts, about 4.4 million tons of PFAS will contaminate our ecosystems over the next 30 years if no action is taken.

-PFCs (per- and polyfluorochemicals) and PFAS (per- and polyfluoroalkyl substances) are terms often used interchangeably, although PFAS is the preferred term in science and legislation.
+PFCs (per- and polyfluorinated chemicals) and PFAS (per- and polyfluoroalkyl substances) are terms often used interchangeably, although PFAS is the preferred term in science and legislation.

 What are the latest regulatory developments in France and Europe?

-PFAS and major concerns about them have been on the agenda for a long time.
-In Europe, the European Chemicals Agency (ECHA) and the European Food Safety Authority (EFSA) have been actively investigating concerns for several years and are responsible for adjustments to European legislation.
-Some Member States are also evaluating and investigating the topic, which has led to a formal proposal to ECHA.
+PFAS and the main concerns about them have been on the agenda for a long time.
+In Europe, the European Chemicals Agency (ECHA) and the European Food Safety Authority (EFSA) have been actively investigating these concerns for several years and are responsible for adjustments to European legislation.
+Some member states are also assessing and investigating the issue, which has led to an official proposal to ECHA.

-In January 2023, the authorities of Denmark, Germany, the Netherlands, Norway and Sweden submitted a legislative proposal to ECHA.
-After years of discussion, the proposal sets out the path for the EU to ban more than 10,000 persistent chemicals.
+In January 2023, the authorities of Denmark, Germany, the Netherlands, Norway, and Sweden submitted a legislative proposal to ECHA.
+After years of discussions, the proposal sets the path forward for the EU to ban more than 10,000 persistent chemicals.
 The goal is to significantly reduce PFAS emissions and protect humans and the environment from their harmful effects.

-The restriction will have major impacts on the sports and outdoor industry, in which membranes made from the PFAS polymer PTFE are often used.
-The ban applies to the entire life cycle of PFAS, including production, use and placing on the market, and requires the substances to be substituted in thousands of goods and ultimately removed from the market altogether. .
+The restriction will have major impacts on the sports and outdoor industry, where membranes made from the PFAS polymer PTFE are often used.
+The ban applies to the entire lifecycle of PFAS, including production, use, and marketing, and requires that the substances be substituted in thousands of goods and ultimately completely removed from the market.

-The restriction of PFAS will be presented under the REACH regulation, a comprehensive set of rules in the EU considered the most advanced chemical legislation in the world since its adoption in 2006.
+The restriction of PFAS will be introduced under the REACH regulation, a comprehensive set of rules in the EU considered the most advanced chemical legislation in the world since its adoption in 2006.

-ECHA is expected to write its opinion on the proposal by the second half of 2024, which is set to be one of the most important events of the year in terms of EU legislation.
-EU.
-The Agency's findings will then be used by the European Commission to formulate the final text and the official document is expected to be published in 2025 (although it may be delayed due to the complexity of the file).
+ECHA is expected to draft its opinion on the proposal by the second half of 2024, which is anticipated to be one of the most important events of the year in terms of EU legislation.
+The Agency's conclusions will then be used by the European Commission to formulate the final text, and the official document is expected to be published in 2025 (although it may be delayed due to the complexity of the file).

-European companies should start implementing the restrictions from 2025 and should be ready to completely eliminate the use of PFAS in their products and processes by 2027-2028.
+European companies should begin implementing restrictions from 2025 and should be ready to completely eliminate the use of PFAS in their products and processes by 2027-2028.

-Just days after national authorities from Denmark, Germany, the Netherlands, Norway and Sweden submitted a proposal to the European Chemicals Agency (ECHA) for an EU-wide restriction EU on the production and use of PFAS, officially launching the process of developing restrictions, French authorities (notably the Ministry of Ecological Transition and Territorial Cohesion) have published the country's first action plan specifically focused on PFAS , recognizing the serious consequences of these “perennial pollutants” on human health and the environment as well as the urgent need to reduce their production.
+Just days after the national authorities of Denmark, Germany, the Netherlands, Norway, and Sweden submitted a proposal to the European Chemicals Agency (ECHA) for an EU-wide restriction on the production and use of PFAS, officially launching the restriction development process, the French authorities (notably the Ministry of Ecological Transition and Territorial Cohesion) published the country's first action plan specifically focused on PFAS, recognizing the serious consequences of these "forever pollutants" on human health and the environment as well as the urgent need to reduce their production.

-The “Ministerial Action Plan on PFAS” is based on 6 areas of action:
+The "Ministerial Action Plan on PFAS" is based on 6 action areas:

 Standards to guide public action;

-Introduce a Europe-wide ban to eliminate the risks associated with the use or marketing of PFAS;
+Introduce a Europe-wide ban to eliminate risks associated with the use or marketing of PFAS;

-Improve knowledge of emissions and environmental impregnation to reduce public exposure;
+Improve knowledge of emissions and environmental contamination to reduce public exposure;

 Significantly reduce industrial emissions;